 2. create a backup

-It has already been briefly mentioned above, but it can't be said often enough: you should always make sure that you have a backup of your current WordPress installation before you make any changes to it.
-This applies to experiments with new themes and plugins, updates and also if you want to reset WordPress.
-Also back up your WordPress database - preferably locally on your computer or in a cloud so that nothing is lost.
+It has already been briefly mentioned above, but it cannot be said often enough: you should always make sure that you have a backup of your current WordPress installation before you make any changes to it.
+This applies to experiments with new themes and plugins, updates and even if you want to reset WordPress.
+Also back up your WordPress database – preferably locally on your computer or in a cloud so that nothing is lost.
 By the way: If you host your website with Raidboxes, backups are already integrated (more on this later).

 WP Reset itself also offers the option of creating a so-called “snapshot”.
 The tool creates a copy of your WordPress database and saves it for later.
 This can also be useful, but does not replace a full backup.